Images:(Left) Migrating Green Turtle, Robert Thorn. (Right) Thursday Island community, Steve Szabo. (Bottom) Mangroves along the sea, Steve Szabo.

 Warul Kawa supports a variety of bird habitats and plants species not usually found on Torres Strait islands, including nesting mounds of the orange-footed scrub fowl, and the rainforest plants Manilkara kauki, Diospyrus maritima, and Aglaia eleagnoidea.
 Indigenous Protected Area activities maintain the health of the Island's ecosystems by removing shipping debris and other wastes washed up on the beaches, and by implementing sustainable hunting practices.

-Warul Kawa Indigenous Protected Area is managed in line with the following World Conservation Union category:
+Warul Kawa Indigenous Protected Area is managed in line with the following International Union for Conservation of Nature category: